Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Abstract

 \section{Abstract}

-We study the modulus of continuity of the self-similar suspension flows of subshifts arising from primitive substitutions.
-We focus in the case where the substitution matrix has a Salem number $\alpha$ as dominant eigenvalue.
-We obtain a H\"{o}lder exponent for points away from zero and belonging to the field $\Q(\alpha)$.
+We study the spectrum of the self-similar suspension flows of subshifts arising from primitive substitutions.
+We focus on the case where the substitution matrix has a Salem number $\alpha$ as dominant eigenvalue.
+We obtain a H\"{o}lder exponent for the spectral measures for points away from zero and belonging to the field $\Q(\alpha)$.
 This exponent depends only on three parameters of each of these points: its absolute value, the absolute value of its real conjugate and its denominator.